AI Dual Coding: Generating Visual Learning Resources That Reduce Cognitive Load

 Learners use AI shapes on the whiteboard as guides.
 They model equivalent fractions with mini-whiteboards at their desks.
 Learners match proportions to the AI graphic (Papert, 1980).

 The AI shows teachers shapes.
 Teachers use these to explain equivalent fractions and their maths.
-Learners see the fraction relationships (Smith, 2024).
+Learners see the fraction relationships.

-Teachers often use dual coding just for vocabulary icons, which limits learners to Level 1 (Recall).
+Teachers often use dual coding only for vocabulary icons.
+This can keep learners at Level 1 (Recall).
 Integrating AI structural maps with graphic organisers helps learners reach Level 3 (Strategic Thinking) and Level 4 (Extended Thinking).
-The visual structure aids analysis, not just memory (Paivio, 1971).
+The visual structure supports analysis, not just memory (Paivio, 1971).

 What the teacher does: The teacher provides a list of historical sources for learners to use when completing the Venn diagram.